Your Guide on Optimism and How to Be Optimistic

 If we take optimism too far, it can make us unrealistic.
 Unrealistic optimism would then lead to risky behavior, bad planning, and even financial collapse.

 Anything overdone defeats its purpose.
 Let’s try and maintain a balance with optimism and stay realistic.
-For matters that are closely connected with our life’s quality and well-being, be optimistic but not delusional.
+For matters that are closely connected with our life’s quality and well-being, be optimistic but don't hide away from the truth.

 Just because we think an investment may give immense results doesn’t mean we should put all of our money into it.
 Measure the risks of any big action and choose accordingly.